The Trail Beyond: Plot

 Rod Drew meets old friend Wabi on a train and later rescues him from some card cheats after one of them is killed.
 They make it to Fort Minnetaki and buy horses and new clothes.
 They are spotted by the Marshall and escape on horseback.
 The marshall informs the Mounties who send a man after them.

 Rod and Wabi then find a rundown cabin with two skeletons inside, one of them holding a map with direction to a gold mine.
 They go to Wabinosh House, an isolated store owned by George Newsome.
 Also there is his daughter Felice, Wabi's girlfriend.
 They put the map in a safe but it is seen by George's helper Benoit.
 Benoit tells renegade LaRoque about the map and he tells Benoit to get it for him.
-Benoit cannot open the safe and kidnaps Felice instead.
+Benoit cannot open the safe and kidnaps Felice instead who knows the combination.
 One of Benoit's henchman is knocked out by Felice and left behind where he is recognized by George.
 Rod and Wabi rescue Felice from LaRoque's hideout and return to George's store.

 LaRoque sends Marie LaFleur to the store hoping that George will hire her to replace Benoit.
 She is then to steal the map.
 George hires her.
-When Rob hears that her name he is very interested, much to Felice's displeasure.
+When Rob hears her name, he is very interested, much to Felice's displeasure.
 Wabi noticed and tells Felice he won't let Rob come between them.

 Rob and Wabi leave to look for the mine.
 Marie tells LaRoque, then Benoit tells LaRoque that a Mountie is after Rob and Wabi.
 LaRoque says they must not let the Mountie capture Rob and Wabi or they will have no chance to get the map.
 A "Mountie" captures Rob and Wabi and takes them to LaRoques hideout.
 LaRoque gets the map and ties Rod and Wabi up in a room, along with the real Mountie.